oscaradworks-ops/tic-tac-toe/README.md

 You will follow the **same step-by-step process** regardless of the project you choose.
 ---

-## ✅ STEP 1 — Create a Basic HTML Page
+Create a Basic HTML Page

 "Create a simple HTML page with a centered title and an empty container where my application will be displayed."